Fruit and Nut

 Fruit and Nut is an enterprise dedicated towards finding local solutions to global food scarcity arising from fossil fuel depletion and irreversible climate change.
 The nursery is actively involved in research related to climate change and food security.
 Of particular interest is the establishment of nut and fruit orchards and the contribution these might make to future food security.

 The nursery is a not-for-profit enterprise fully committed to sustainable and ethical best practice.
 The nursery also supports fair wages, worker involvement in decision-making, and education within the workplace.
 Nursery policy is to minimise the use of non-renewable resources, particularly the use of non-biodegradable materials such a polythene.
 Both the carbon footprint and non-recycleable waste stream of the nursery are very small, perhaps only half the size of the typical European household.
 Ninety-eight percent of compostable material is recycled/reused on site.
-Currently, the nursery uses about 80kg of new polythene per annum, mostly in packaging.
+Approximately ninety-five percent of polythene arriving on the site in the form of packaging is reused.

 "We're not so much a business as a steward of the piece of earth we use, a time traveller, passing from the era of oil into whatever comes next.
 Trees live a long time.
-There are nut trees alive in Ireland today, that were planted three or even four centuries ago.
+There are nut trees alive in Ireland today, that were planted three or possibly even four centuries ago.
 And quite likely, in 300 years time - ten generations - there will be trees still alive in Ireland that originated at this nursery.
 It feels a bit like looking down the wrong end of a telescope, that if you reach far enough, you can reach to the future.

 We look at the global warming and the changing climate.
 And we look at peak oil and then the utter dependency of the global food supply on easy oil.
 Within the lifetime of people alive today, multinational food supply chains will cannibalise themselves.
 If food production doesn't become more localised, there won't be a food supply.